uhf62/uhf62.co.uk/_policies/client_selection.md

 title: Client Selection Policy
 ---

+UHF 62 prefers to work with companies whose purpose, values and policies align with [ours](/policies/).

 UHF 62 will not work with any company doing net social harm.
 This includes companies in the gambling industry.